 I gained several t-shirts during my time as a Boy Scout leader (for 12 years).

 I pack away my t-shirts every fall and get them out the next summer.
 Memories flood my mind when I unpack each t-shirt.
 Seeing each shirt is better than looking at photographs.
-Several books and short stories refer to people having writings for them when they face mental decline.
+Several books and short stories refer to people having writings for themselves when they face mental decline.
 Each shirt has such a deep meaning to me.
 I am thinking about writing a memoir based on each t-shirt and what it means to me.
 I would like to think that in my failing days, I could wear a different t-shirt every day and I could read (or have read to me) the meaning of my t-shirt to help stabilize my memories.

 As a long-term writing project, I have my t-shirts for prompts.
 They can be the basis of an autobiography for me that may interest others.
 Maybe others have collections of t-shirts or other memorabilia.